ElectrWeakHyprCharge/chorimate/AN_EDGE_CASE.md

 # Edge cases:

-This is a possible message useful for testing the behaviour in edge cases, just one redditchoripán should be given, but the differences in accentuation, the presence of a username or how that username could (or did) affect the number of replies
+There should be only one given per recipient per comment, therefore, for the next comment just one `!redditchoripán` should be given, but the differences in accentuation, the presence of a username or how that username could (or did) affect the number of replies, consecuently giving more `!redditchoripán`-es.

 (**Replying to /u/ElectrWeakHyprCharge**)